projectara/greybus-spec/source/device_class/camera.rst

 consequence of forced removal.

 The Greybus Camera Device Class state machine has 3 states: UNCONFIGURED, CONFIGURED, and STREAMING.
-Certain operations are only valid in specific states, but the :ref:`camera-capabilities-operation` may be used in any state, and shall always return the same set of camera capabilities.
+Certain Operations are only valid in specific states, but the :ref:`camera-capabilities-operation` may be used in any state, and shall always return the same set of camera capabilities.